ASU Thunderbird Invitational

 Hosted by Arizona State

-Teams (15): Arizona, Arizona State, Baylor, California, Central Florida, Fresno State, KANSAS STATE, New Mexico, Oklahoma, Oregon, San Diego State, Southern California, Texas A&M, Texas Tech, UNLV.
+Participating Teams (15): Arizona, Arizona State, Arkansas, California, Central Florida, Colorado State, Illinois, KANSAS STATE, Oregon, Penn State, San Diego State, South Carolina, Stanford, Texas Tech and UNLV.

-The par 71, 7,017-yard Karsten Course is the home to both the Arizona State men’s and women’s team golf teams.
-Located on the campus of Arizona State University in Tempe, Ariz., the Karsten Course opened its doors in September 1989.
-For more information on the Karsten Course, please visit www.asukarsten.com.
+Karsten Course is the home to both the Arizona State men’s and women’s team golf teams.
+Located in Tempe, Ariz., Karsten Course is a four-star rated by GolfDigest’s “Greatest Places to Play.”
+For more information on Karsten Course, please visit www.asukarsten.com

 K-State’s ASU Thunderbird Invitational Lineup

 Ben Kern Sr. Tucson, Ariz.
 23 72.52